FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeperiodstart.md

 # Charge Period Start

-Charge Period Start represents the starting date and time of the [*charge period*](#glossary:chargeperiod).
+Charge Period Start represents the [*inclusive*](#glossary:inclusivebound) start date and time within a [*charge period*](#glossary:chargeperiod).
+For example, a time period where ChargePeriodStart is '2024-01-01T00:00:00Z' and [ChargePeriodEnd](#chargeperiodend) is '2024-01-02T00:00:00Z' includes charges for January 1, since ChargePeriodStart is *inclusive*, but does not include charges for January 2 since ChargePeriodEnd is [*exclusive*](#glossary:exclusivebound).

-The ChargePeriodStart column MUST be present in the billing data.
-This column MUST be of type Date/Time and MUST NOT contain null values.
-ChargePeriodStart column MUST conform to [Date/Time Format](#date/timeformat) requirements.
+ChargePeriodStart MUST be present in the billing data, MUST be of type Date/Time, MUST be an *inclusive* value, and MUST NOT contain null values.

 ## Column ID